-The Gurls Talk founder and i-D cover star drove a bus load of feminist warriors down from NYC to the women’s march in Washington on Saturday.
-Flynn Roddam was there to capture it all for us, and we talked to those who took part.
+The Gurls Talk founder and i-D cover star drove a bus load of feminist warriors down from NYC to the Women’s March in Washington on Saturday.
+Flynn Roddam was there to capture it all for us, and speak to those who took part.

-At 5 am a group of very sleepy people got on a bus in New York, where we headed to the Women's March in Washington D.C.
+At 5 am a group of very sleepy people got on a bus in New York, and departed for the Women's March in Washington D.C.
 If we didn't all know each other at first, the ten-hour journey that ensued was a crash course introduction into fast friendship.
-Adwoa Aboah was responsible for the trip through her movement GURLS TALK; a platform that allows girls to express themselves in an open and safe environment.
-Some of the girls (and boys) were a little shy at first, but the enthusiasm of girls like Brandee Brown, Kesewa Aboah, and Binx Walton spread like wildfire, and soon the whole bus was dancing.
-When we got to the March there was an overwhelming amount of people.
-Everyone started to disperse and in a sea of pussy hat's it was impossible to keep track of all the girls.
+Adwoa Aboah was responsible for the trip through her movement GURLS TALK — a platform that allows girls to express themselves in an open and safe environment.
+Some of the girls (and boys) were a little shy at first, but the enthusiasm of others like Brandee Brown, Kesewa Aboah, and Binx Walton spread like wildfire, and soon the whole bus was dancing.
+When we got to the March, there was an overwhelming amount of people.
+Everyone started to disperse and in a sea of pussy hats, it was impossible to keep track of all the girls.

 It was an extremely long day, with lots of chanting and lots of camaraderie.
 By the end, we were all in a hazy state of euphoria.
-A truly unforgettable and moving experience.
+It was a truly unforgettable and moving experience.

 "The best moment was when I decided to play tunes on the boombox.
-Everyone was dancing.
-Everyone chanting and singing along.
+Everyone was dancing, chanting, and singing along.
 Random people smiling together completely aware of why were here, and happy that everyone came together for a common cause.
 I felt really apart of something beautiful."
 Adesuwa Aighewi

 "It was so amazing seeing people of all ages at the march, especially older women with signs that's said, 'Now you've pissed off grandma.'"
 Heidi Gaudet

-"I'm marching for my mum, she instilled in us a sense of admiration for women, recounting with such joy the beauty of giving birth to my brother at home without the use of anaesthesia, or doing African dance when she was nine months pregnant with me, things that only a woman could experience.
+"I'm marching for my mom, she instilled in us a sense of admiration for women, recounting with such joy the beauty of giving birth to my brother at home without the use of anesthesia, or doing African dance when she was nine months pregnant with me — things that only a woman could experience.
 She seemed to relish in these moments and was always happy to share her experiences as a woman with us, and to this day continues to be a force of love and positivity, inspiring others and me by doing things such as knitting hats for the Pussyhat Project."
-Marco Diaz-Lundquist, 23
+Marco Diaz-Lundquist

 Text and photography Flynn Roddam